1. The atmosphere is the envelope of_____________.

 Explanation: Water vapor converts directly into solid form.

-80. Clouds are formed due to:
+80. Clouds are formed due to_____________.

 A) Condensation of water vapor